-The PSC must then decide if the revised/new Outcome and/or Target is a change significant enough to warrant forwarding to the EC for final approval or if the PSC is comfortable approving the revised/new Outcome and/or Target as final and informing the EC of their decision.
+The PSC must then decide if the revised/new Outcome and/or Target is a change, significant enough to warrant forwarding to the EC for final approval, or if the PSC is comfortable approving the revised/new Outcome and/or Target as final and informing the EC of their decision.

 C. GOAL TEAMS (GTs)

 Goal Teams are groups of cross-sector government leaders, subject matter experts, and key stakeholders who coordinate and steer the implementation of work to achieve Goals, Outcomes, and Targets under the Agreement.
 They provide guidance, direction and in some cases, decision-making for the work under the Goal.
 The GTs receive direction from and report directly to the PSC.
 They serve as a bridge connecting and translating high-level policy decisions into measurable on-the-ground action.
-The mission, membership, and activities of the individual GTs can be found at
+The four GTs endeavor to support: Clean Water, Engaged Communities Healthy Landscapes Thriving Habitat, Fisheries and Wildlife.

 The following are governance rules and procedures that remain consistent across all GTs.
 Where more specific rules are needed, each GT has the discretion to develop their own charters, as long as they are consistent with this section.

-The four GTs endeavor to support: Clean Water, Engaged Communities Healthy Landscapes Thriving Habitat, Fisheries and Wildlife.

 Roles and Responsibilities:

-Coordinate, review, and approve Management Strategies that support attainment of Goals, Outcomes and Targets of the Agreement. and Workplans
+Coordinate, review, and approve Management Strategies, for PSC approval, that support attainment of Goals, Outcomes and Targets of the Agreement.

+Coordinate, review, and approve Workplans that drive the implementation of Management Strategies.

 Through the Management Strategies and the adaptive management framework, identify and, where possible, assign resources to support implementation, document gaps in resources, and pursue opportunities to align resources for Outcomes and Targets.